 Scenario Three: Fundamental Nature of the Program

-Sunny College has developed a mountain bike trail that is very popular.
+College XYZ has developed a mountain bike trail that is very popular.
 The college has received a complaint that the trail is not accessible to students with disabilities as the terrain is very rugged and hilly.

 Response: In this case, changing the terrain of the trail would change the fundamental nature of the program, which is to provide a mountain bike experience to the user.
 However, if a student with a disability had a mountain bike with adapted features, the student should be permitted to use the trail just like any other student.

 Scenario Four: Changing Locations to Provide Program Access